 A2PBEER is a 4-year research project partially financed by the 7th EU Framework Programme.
 The projects’ full title is “Affordable and Adaptable Public Buildings through Energy Efficient Retrofitting”.
-22 partners from 11 countries around Europe form the project’s consortium.
-Among them, there are research institutes, companies from the sectors of technology, energy, building industry, as well as universities, local and national authorities.
+21 partners from 11 countries around Europe form the project’s consortium.
+Among them are research institutes, companies from the sectors of technology, energy, building industry, as well as universities, local and national authorities.

-One of the main roles of the ACE in A2PBEER is to participate in the dissemination of the project’s outcomes and in the development of training materials addressed to architects and other identified key training groups.
+One of the main roles of the ACE in A2PBEER is to lead the dissemination of the project’s results and participate in the development of training materials addressed to architects and other identified key training groups.

 Website of the project: www.a2pbeer.eu